You’re invited to Typeforum 2024! 📣

 It’s always hard to say goodbye to one of your users, but customers who churn can also give valuable feedback on how to make your business better.
 Use Typeform to design a smart churn survey that can help lower overall churn over time and turn more farewells into ‘be back soon’.

 Typeform’s array of question types and Logic options give you the flexibility to get creative with the survey you send.
 But before you start building, it’s important to think about what you’re hoping to learn from the survey, and how you can best follow up with the answers you receive.
-Check out our sample churn typeform below, and read on for churn survey tips to get you off the ground:
+Check out our sample churn form below, and read on for churn survey tips to get you off the ground:

 Jump to: